howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-### Update `index.ts` to make it suitable for production
+### Update `index.ts` to make it suitable for deployment

-You will need to make a few changes to the `index.ts` to make the application ready for production.
-Let's start
+You will need to make a few changes to the `index.ts` to make the API ready for deployment.

 <Instruction>